SFDO-Tooling/MetaCI/docs/configuring.rst

 DATABASE_URL:
     Used by Django to connect to PostgreSQL.
 Edit it to make sure the password matches POSTGRES_PASSWORD.

+GITHUB_CLIENT_ID:
+    Client Id from a GitHub app used for logging in to MetaCI with a GitHub account.

+GITHUB_CLIENT_SECRET:
+    Client Secret from a GitHub app used for logging in to MetaCI with a GitHub account.

 MetaCI must authenticate with the GitHub API to fetch repositories and create releases.
 This can be set up for a GitHub user by setting GITHUB_USERNAME and GITHUB_PASSWORD, or for a GitHub App by setting GITHUB_APP_ID and GITHUB_APP_KEY.